hansklepitko/simple-trading-strategies/README.md

 This repository contains three Python scripts for educational purposes.
 The scripts are based on the "ping-pong" strategy and build upon each other, with the first script serving as the foundation and the second and third scripts extending the strategy with additional factors.
 The second script incorporates a moving average, while the third script adds a calculation to average the buy price.

-We hope, that these scripts offer a valuable learning opportunity for those interested in paper trading and the use of the "ping-pong" strategy.
+We hope, that these scripts offer a valuable learning opportunity for those interested in Python, paper trading and the use of the "ping-pong" strategy.
+The code can and should be extended with additional work.
+Other libraries can be added to scripts, as `pandas`, `pandas-ta`, `matplotlib`, `statistics`, `scipy` and more.